JumaryS/mike-ju/README.md

 1. git clone (url) - clones repository to your computer
 2. git add(file/directory) - adds change in the working directory to the staging area
 3. git commit - commits/saves changes in staging area to the local repository
+   * Will get prompt to enter message.
+Enter the message and then press ESC :wq and ENTER for it to take
+   * -m  "message" use this to prevent being prompted for a message
-4. git push - pushes
+4. git push - pushes local repository to the github repository